Industry Sector Grants FAQ

 Can we apply for more than $250,000, if we are addressing a statewide issue?

-Labor Director Ken Edmunds has the discretion to consider funds above the limit.
+The Labor director has the discretion to consider funds above the limit.
 This would depend on the impact on the project in the regions that are included in the application.
 Stronger consideration will be given to grant applications that cover a region or statewide effort.

 What is considered an in-kind cash value match?